devfromfinland/my-reads/README.md

 # MyReads Project
+(this is a backup version, after trying to publish to gh-pages incorrectly)

 This is the Project #1 for Udacity's React Nanodegree Program.
 The codes forked from its starter repository at https://github.com/udacity/reactnd-project-myreads-starter.
 Backend server is provided by Udacity with the ['BooksAP.js'] to retrieve data on the backend.